naymspace/backpex/guides/get_started/installation.md

 The following guide will help you to install Backpex in your Phoenix application.
 We will guide you through the installation process and show you how to create a simple resource.

-> #### Info {: .info}
->
-> We have added an initial version of the [Backpex installer task](Mix.Tasks.Backpex.Install.html) which runs with the help of the [Igniter](https://github.com/ash-project/igniter) framework.
-This installer automates most of the steps in this guide.
-Feedback is welcome!

 ## Prerequisites

 Backpex integrates seamlessly with your existing Phoenix LiveView application, but there are a few prerequisites you need to meet before you can start using it.